Menin Gate at Midnight, Will Longstaff, 1927.

 VENI, VIDI, VISA - my good wife conquering a Shopping Mall.

-Like a vintage red wine, I improve with age... and being laid.
+Like a good red wine, I improve with age... and being laid.

 The Maestro has answered.
 The hexes are defined by the background colour, hence Noville is definitely a town hex, whereas Bertogne would be regarded as more of a village in those days.